-For decades, most digital geographic information was confined to use on desktop-based PCs and could not be easily shared with other organizations.
-GIS analysts would access data from powerful PCs that were often connected to a central file server.
+For decades, most digital geographic information was confined for use on desktop-based personal computers (PCs) or in-house mainframes and could not be easily shared with other organizations.
+GIS analysts would access data from their own workplace computers that were often connected to a central file server somewhere in the office.
 Specialized software was required to view or manipulate the data, effectively narrowing the audience that could benefit from the data.

 With mass uptake of the Internet in the mid-1990s, people began thinking about how maps and other geographic information could be shared across computers, both within the organization and with the general public.
 The first step was to post static images of maps on HTML pages; however, people soon realized the potential for interactive maps.
 The first of these, served out by newborn versions of software such as Map Server and Esri ArcIMS, were horrendously pixelated, slow, and clunky by today's standards.
 Limited by these tools, cartographers had not yet arrived en masse on the web mapping scene, and most of the maps looked hideous.
 However, these early interactive web maps were revolutionary at the time.
 The idea that you could use your humble web browser to request a map anywhere you wanted and see the resulting image was liberating and exciting.
 See Brandon Plewe's 1997 book GIS Online (findable in many university geography libraries) to get a feel for the web mapping landscape at this time period.